 Recent studies have shown staying active and exercising after birth can be helpful in reducing symptoms of depression.
-Know that you are not alone, seek out a support group in your area.
-If you live in Chicago, check out groups such as the Chicago New Moms Group or the Blossom Method for support.
+Know that you are not alone, seek out a support group in your area or call a hotline.
+If you live in Chicago, check out groups such as the Chicago New Moms Group, and the Blossom Method for support.

 I’ve started exercising again and heard about an abdominal wall separation, what is that and do I have one?

 A separation in the abdominal wall is called Rectus Diastasis.
-Diastasis may occur during pregnancy or during delivery.
-It is a condition in which the two large parallel bands of muscles that meet in the middle of the abdomen separate.
+Diastasis may occur during late stages of pregnancy.
+It is a condition in which the two large parallel bands of muscles that meet in the middle of the abdomen separate due to thin or weakened soft tissue.
 It doesn’t hurt, and you may not even be aware that it exists.
 But it’s important to check.
-A separation may lead to increased low back pain, pelvic instability, urinary leakage, or reduced functional strength of the abdominal wall.
+A significant separation may lead to increased low back pain, pelvic instability, urinary leakage, or reduced functional strength of the abdominal wall.
 (Read more FAQ’s about Diastasis here.)
-Ask your healthcare provider to check for a separation at your check up.
+Ask your healthcare provider to check for a separation at your check-up.
 A minor separation may repair itself without any intervention.
 There are specific exercises, such as abdominal splinting, that can be prescribed to help mend a more significant separation.
 Regardless if you have a separation, it’s imperative to restore the strength of deep abdominal muscles after pregnancy.

 I want to return to exercise safely after baby, where do I begin?

 It is important to have a targeted fitness program to help restore your core strength after childbirth.
 Let Active Moms’ Club help you navigate the do’s & dont’s.
-From the Core: Postnatal Recovery class is designed to meet the unique needs of mothers with new babies who are six weeks to six months post-partum.
+From the Core: Postnatal Recovery class is a six-week mom & baby class designed to meet the unique needs of mothers with new babies.
 Post-Baby Body Express Training is designed for women tight on time and want to get their body back after baby.
-You’ll learn the (level appropriate) corrective exercises to address your post baby body, specifically, whether it be an abdominal wall separation (diastasis recti), a cesarean section, other physical issues that occurred during pregnancy and delivery, or simply the desire to achieve and maintain a healthy/stronger level of fitness.
+In both programs, you’ll learn the (level appropriate) corrective exercises to address your post-baby body, specifically, whether it be an abdominal wall separation (diastasis recti), a cesarean section, other physical issues that occurred during pregnancy and delivery, or simply the desire to achieve and maintain a healthy/stronger level of fitness.